 Hakuba, Japan

-Located in the extraordinary Northern Japan Alps, the powdery snow fall is consistent, and the annual snowfall is often over 11 meters.
+Why This Resort?Hakuba, nestled in the Northern Japan Alps, is a must-visit for powder lovers.
+The region boasts 10 ski resorts, over 200 runs, and an annual snowfall of more than 11 meters.
 Hakuba offers ten distinct resorts, 8 km long runs, 135 lifts, and more than 200 runs; so, it is no surprise that visitors come from all over the globe to visit the top tier facilities and it’s even less surprising to know that Hakuba Valley hosted the 1998 Nagano Winter Games.

 Treble Cone, New Zealand